Vent Cleanup or CPU Fan Cleanup

 Cleaning Laptop Screen

 Use a computer buff to clean your laptop screen.
-Finger prints are also something which are clearly visible on the laptop screen.
-Avoid touching the laptop screen.
+Avoid touching the laptop screen, finger prints are something which are clearly visible on the laptop screen.
 Avoid use of paper towels or rough cloths to clean; this might worsen things rather than resolving them.

 Laptop Screen Protection Shield